skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Lormanites suddenly produce an army and assault him?
 Is this a trick?
 What is going on?

-Eomer goes ahead and scouts out the town.
+Eomier goes ahead and scouts out the town.
 It is, as they suspected, a smoking ruin.
 Stone buildings are toppled as if pummeled by siege weapons.
 Everything burnable has done do.
 A few grave walkers scamper about.
-Eomer evades their notice and returns to the others.
+Eomier evades their notice and returns to the others.

 They deliberate.
 There is not much choice.
 Trick or not, they don't have any option but to march into the city and see what happens.